KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.13 Structural Synthesis — On Motion, Emergence, and Collapse
+### 4.13 Structural Integration — On Motion, Emergence, and Collapse

 * Souls do not become embodied to learn.
     They unfold into embodiment